preconstruct/preconstruct/.changeset/shaggy-cobras-care.md

 "@preconstruct/cli": patch
 ---

-Make `preconstruct fix` automatically create rather than asking if it should create them with the new entrypoints
+Make `preconstruct fix` automatically create entrypoint package.jsons rather than asking if it should create them with the new entrypoints experimental flag